35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C (41.1% instead of 50%).

-In the event NHG has maintained the level of affordable housing at 50% in its [updated its application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for Phase 2B, about half of Stage 2B/C, in line with it's outline planning permission.
+In the event NHG has maintained the level of affordable housing at 50% in its [updated its application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for Phase 2B, part of Stage 2B/C, in line with it's outline planning permission.

-But the Phase 2B application is a standalone or drop-in application, outside of the outline planning permission which NHG has held since 2015.
+But the Phase 2B application is a standalone or drop-in application, outside of the outline planning permission.
 If this standalone application is approved, then there is a danger that the outline permission, which covers Phases 3 and 4 of the regeneration, and includes the 50% affordable housing requirement, could be invalidated.
 This was a key reason in the decision of the High Court to quash NHG's attempt yo change the wording of the outline permission.

 So, while there may be 50% affordable housing on Phase 2B, keeping it at this level for future phases will depend upon new planning applications, outside the outline permission.